frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/loan-management/loan.md

 To auto deduct the Loan repayment from Salary, check "Repay from Salary" in Loan.
 It will appear as Loan Repayment in Salary Slip and a [Loan Repayment](/docs/user/manual/en/loan-management/loan-repayment) record will also be automatically created for the it.

 <img class="screenshot" alt="Salary Slip Loan" src="{{docs_base_url}}/assets/img/loan-management/salary-slip-loan.png">

+>Note: This applies only to Employees whose Currency in Salary Structure assigned to them is same as Company's Default Currency.

 {next}